christhian12rv/Sweet-D/README.md

 -   #### Requisites
     Create a [Cloudinary](https://cloudinary.com/) account, go to "Media Library" and create a "Products" folder.
 The necessary keys for put on .env file its located on "Dashboard".

+####

+#### MySQL

+-   #### MySQL Installation
+    Go to [MYSQL Community Downloads](https://dev.mysql.com/downloads/mysql/) and download and install the MySQL for your system.
+[Configure](https://dev.mysql.com/doc/) MySQL based on your system.

+If the installation was successful, you should be able to run the following command.

+    $ mysql --version
+    mysql  Ver 8.0.28-0ubuntu0.20.04.3 for Linux on x86_64 ((Ubuntu))

+After your check if MySQL was successful installed, you should be able to run the following command replacing "your_user" with your previously created user without quotes (Default is root).

+    $ mysql -u "your_user" -p

+Then, type your password for access mysql.
+Then create a "sweet-d" database with following command.

+    $ CREATE DATABASE `sweet-d`;

+####

 ### Installation

 1. Clone the repo